gachakra/laravel-vue-ddd-with-cqrs/README.md

 ./init.sh
 ```

-then open `http://localhost:8888` in your browser
+then open `http://localhost:8888` in your browser.<br>

-npm `Hot Module Replacement` enabled
+npm `Hot Module Replacement` enabled from the start in the app container server.

 ## Login docker container